Search This Blog

 The parish was renamed St. Bernard by 1854.
 In 1857 a school was established.
 The church and school were enlarged around 1859.
 In 1864, the parish was named Immaculate Conception.

-Early pastors included Rev. Bernard McGarish, Rev. John Brady, Rev. Henry Coyle (started the first parish school), and Rev. Michael Donohue (enlarged the school).
+Early pastors included Rev. Bernard McGarish, Rev. John Brady, Rev. Henry Coyle, who started the first parish school, and Rev. Michael Donohue, who enlarged the school.
 Rev. Edward A. Gavin was pastor for 55 years beginning in 1871.
 Rev. Francis J. Shea (1890-1969), pastor from 1926-1966, oversaw the construction of the parish's second church, which still stands at Grand Avenue and West Street.
 After Rev. Shea's retirement, Rev. Patrick Ronayne became pastor.

 Newspaper article announcing permission from Cardinal Mundelein to break ground on the new church.